devoteamgcloud/dgc-learning-path-data-template/README.md

 - In `Source -> Repository`, connect to the repository.
 - In `Source -> Branch`, add your branch name.
 - leave everything as default and click on `CREATE`.

+Well done, you are ready to follow the instructions in the __materials__ folder, starting with chapter_00.md.